pelican-plugins/jinja-filters/README.rst

 gives::

-    Article Published Friday, November 4, 2016
+    Article Published Friday, November 4, 2020

-Or with your own dateformat:
+Or with your own date format:

 .. code-block:: html+jinja